bronkula/comfyui-fitsize/README.md

 ### Load Image And Resize To Fit

 But I decided that I wanted to just add in the image handling completely into one node, so that's what this one is.
 It has built in image handling compeletely.
 You can copy and paste image data directly into it, just like the default comfyui node.
 You don't have to save an image, just paste it in.

+This workflow uses a number of other custom node sets to showcase that this node works great in the middle of a workflow.

 ![Fit Resize Image](assets/loadtofitresizeimage.png)